TidalHarley/NavSpace/README.md

 ## Quality Assurance
 - Data has been validated using comprehensive integrity checks
-- Viewpoint Shifting instruction inconsistencies have been resolved
 - All episode counts and correspondences verified across file types